GroupLabs/bridge/notes/llamacpp.md

 * enclose your query in `[INST]`/`[/INST]`
 * example of prompt which produced good runable code:
 ```
+Generate python code to output the number of employee by department name given that I have a csv file "A.csv" with columns "first_name", "last_name" and "salary", a csv file "B.csv" with columns "employee_id" and "deparment_id" and a file "C.csv" with columns "department_id" and "department_name"
 ```

 ## 5. llama.cpp Python binding
 Note: Use options to make use of for your GPU
 * https://github.com/abetlen/llama-cpp-python
 * https://python.langchain.com/docs/integrations/llms/llamacpp

+Never managed to get a good answer.
+The answwers make more sense with higher temperature than with the binary llamacpp, but are never as good.
+The only difference I can see is `n_ctx_train` but cannot find a way to change, I assume it is a compile option.